Estonian Operation of the NKVD

 The Estonian Operation of the NKVD was a mass arrest, execution and deportations of persons of Estonian origin in the Soviet Union by the NKVD during the period of Great Purge (1937–1938).
-It was a part of the larger mass operations of the NKVD which targeted many minority nationalities in the Soviet Union.
-A total of 4,672 were killed during the repression.
+A total of 5,680 were sentenced during the repression, of which 4,672 were sentenced to death.
+It was a part of the series of mass operations of the NKVD, which targeted many minority nationalities in the Soviet Union.